 Remember, having a few of these symptoms doesn’t necessarily prove that you’re an empath in hiding.
 It also doesn’t prove that you’re emotionally or sensitively repressed.
 But it does mean that you should introspect more and examine the possible reasons why you experience such things.

-As an empath, I’ve found that consciously permitting myself to experience discomfort, without attachment, has helped me to become so much more healthier, energized, and psychologically balanced.
+As an empath, I’ve found that consciously permitting myself to experience discomfort, without attachment, has helped me to become so much healthier, energized, and psychologically balanced.
 There are so many things I’d like to share with you about training yourself to become a robust empath.
-Stay tuned for my next empath training article coming out next week.
-You can do this by subscribing (below this article), or following our Facebook page.
+If you would like more in-depth guidance, check out our empath book.

 LoL.
 I am glad to see you posting a “how to” in regards to empathy.
 I have been told since childhood about being “too smart for my own britches” picture a female “Sheldon”.
 I told it like it was, not how they wanted it.
 Life has been a battle, let me tell you.
 At first, I didn’t know what was happening or why.
 See, humanity stepped in, and said, hey, what are you doing?
 Giggle.
 I love humanity.
 People who are there when you are, kinda like “can I get a witness”, oh you got a witness.
 They are the ones thru the years who said stuff like “I think you were born 20 years old, or you are an old soul.”
 I told them I yap too much and get on everyone’s nerves.
 They agreed.
 LoL.
 But I think most people have the instincts that are spoken of, and I grew up in a indigenous society, where watching animals and plants and scouting areas was common.
 They told me I have the announcing.
 I corrected them I am annoying.
 Right now, I sense that a great evil force is at play around the world.
 Money and power are usually… Read more »